claupereirajr/claupereirajr/README.md

 Hi I'm Claudinei.
 I'm a multi-talented human with over 10+ year of experiences in wide range of design and development sites and flutter apps.<br/>
 Student of MBA in Data Science on USP/Esalq.
 Graduated in Analysis and Systems Development on IFPR - Institute Federal of Paraná in 2019.
-Current I'm working as Front-end Developer and IT Manager on [Grupo YGOM Advertising](https://grupoygom.com.br/) since December 2018.
+Current I'm working as Full-Stack Developer on [Global Envios Start-up](https://globalenvios.com.br).
-With a background working as Art Director on [Grupo Folha de Comunicação](https://www.folhadelondrina.com.br/grupofolha) one of the main newspaper in Londrina/Parana.
+With a background working as Front-end Developer and IT Manager on [Grupo YGOM Advertising](https://grupoygom.com.br/) since December 2018 until June 2023, and Art Director on [Grupo Folha de Comunicação](https://www.folhadelondrina.com.br/grupofolha) one of the main newspaper in Londrina/Parana.

 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width ="42" /> Skills